 I can remember every essay I’ve ever read about someone closing up a summer home in the woods, by the shore or on a lake.
 There’s a beautiful melancholy about closing windows, draining pipes, putting slip covers on furniture and saying goodbye to the memories until next year.

 I’ve often wondered what it would be like to have a retreat in the woods, a sanctuary in the wild.
 We don’t have one; but we rented one for a long weekend.
+I hear that ones similar had air conditioning service glen ridge, nj and it was fantastic!
+Especially for the hotter months of the year, we might even consider having it in our home.
 Eleven of us packed everything but our kitchen sinks and traveled hours of interstate, state roads, busy local roads, not-so-busy local roads, switchbacks with steep drops and vertical climbs passing old barns collapsed under the weight of time.